|Map of the Bermuda Triangle (Photo credit: Wikipedia)|

 Public school science classes would build on these early lessons, but I have to admit that they were not terribly helpful at promoting skepticism until much later.
 What was far more helpful was the reading I did on my own, typically during the summer months when I had extra time.
 For a few years of my childhood, I was obsessed with what one might call unexplained or paranormal phenomena.
 When I was between the ages of about 9 and 12, I read everything I could find at the public library on subjects like Bigfoot, the Bermuda Triangle, the Loch Ness monster, E.S.P., UFOs, ghosts, and near death experiences.
 I was obsessed with anything paranormal or unexplained, and I read countless books on these subjects.

 Fortunate enough to be reading above my grade level, the books I read came from the adult section of the library and had not been watered down for children.
-After awhile, I found that many of these books followed a familiar template.
+After a while, I found that many of these books followed a familiar template.
 The case for a phenomenon being real was usually presented first and almost always took the form of personal experience and eyewitness testimony.
 This would be followed with a description of the case against the phenomenon being real, typically drawing on a combination of rational problems with some of the implications (e.g., what does Bigfoot eat?) and scientific investigations.
-Even in the books that sought to create an artificial sense of balance, it became clear to me that these phenomenon were unlikely real and that the addition of supernatural elements raised far more questions than it answered.
+Even in the books that sought to create an artificial sense of balance, it became clear to me that these phenomena were unlikely real and that the addition of supernatural elements raised far more questions than it answered.

 I quickly moved through most of the monster and generic phenomenon stuff, slowing down when I discovered parapsychology research.
 I learned about how scientists studied so-called psychic powers in laboratory settings.
-Even though it became clear to me that there was not much to these phenomena, I became even more interested with the question of why people believe this kind of thing.
+Even though it became clear to me that there was not much to these phenomena, I became even more interested in the question of why people believe this kind of thing.
 I gradually realized that the human mind was even more interesting than all these unexplained phenomena.

 My early experiences with skepticism did not immediately translate into atheism.
 There was a time when I distinctly remember compartmentalizing one from the other.
 However, the early experiences I have described here certainly planted a seed of doubt that would soon grow.
 Once I realized that there was insufficient evidence to support the existence of ghosts or that the experiences described by those who were "clinically dead" and then revived sounded an awful lot like what we would predict based on the effects of oxygen deprivation on the brain, questions about other supernatural entities were not far behind.